phsh/flaming-tyrion/README.md

 BouncyBallsOfTokyo, or BBoT
 ===========
-The partical folder is the BBT project
+The particle folder is the BBoT project
 -----------

 run by using: